Chapter 6: Introduction to Class Templates in C++

 Introduction to class templates

 So far, we have seen many examples that evolved around template functions in the previous chapters.
-However, templates are not restricted to function only.
+However, templates are not restricted to functions only.
 You can write a class with template type parameters as well.
 A class with template type parameters is called a class template.
 Class templates enable programmers to write generic programs that can operate on different data types.
 Class templates act as the container of data or data storage.

 In this part of the book, we will dive into the details of class templates.
 We will start with the basic understanding of class template syntax and then gradually examine other aspects of it.